mduckham/SMURF/Queries/README.md

 2) What is dataset and source of geometries with PFI of 8136595 in different data sets?

+   The query below retrieves provenance information of geometries with the permanent feature identifier 8136595.

 ```
 SELECT ?pfi ?createdate ?ftype ?dataset ?identifier ?source
 WHERE  {